Hip Labral Tear Specialist in Kirkland, WA

 Schedule an Appointment for Hip Labral Tear Treatment Today!

-If you are experiencing symptoms of a hip labral tear or have an injury in need of orthopedic care, contact orthopedic surgeon Dr. Robin Fuchs to discuss your treatment options.
-To schedule an appointment at our orthopedic office in Kirkland, WA, please call (425) 823-4000 or request an appointment online.
+If you are experiencing symptoms of a labral tear or have a hip injury in need of orthopedic care, contact hip surgeon Dr. Robin Fuchs to discuss your treatment options.
+To schedule an hip pain consultation at our orthopedic clinic in Kirkland, WA, please call (425) 823-4000 or request an appointment online.